The Sentinel

 Lender Gets Sanctioned

-In the event that a lender address is sanctioned, the sentinel contract can deploy escrow contracts between the borrower of a market and the lender in question.
+In the event that a lender address is sanctioned, the sentinel contract deploys an escrow contract between the borrower of a market and the lender in question.
+This happens on the earlier of i) the lender attempting to make a withdrawal request, or ii) any party taps a nukeFromOrbit

-function exists that forces any account reported as sanctioned on the sanctions sentinel into a withdrawal request.
+function present within market contracts that forces the sanctioned lender into a withdrawal request.
 Once that withdrawal expires, any claimable assets for their withdrawal request can be executed using the normal executeWithdrawal

 function.